Obie Trice: Second Round's on Me and shooting (2005–2007)

 In 2005, Trice began work on his second album, entitled Second Round's on Me.
 The album was released on August 15, 2006.
 Following the release of Second Round's on Me, he released a mixtape called Bar Shots with G-Unit's DJ Whoo Kid.

-Shortly after his label-mate Proof was shot to death in a Detroit nightclub, a song emerged on the mixtape circuit called "Ride Wit Me".
+Shortly after his label-mate Proof was shot to death in a Detroit nightclub on April 11, 2006, a song emerged on the mixtape circuit called "Ride Wit Me".
 The song was dedicated to Proof.
 Trice made a speech at Proof's funeral, addressing the problem of black-on-black violence:

 I want to talk to those coming up in the 'hood, coming up in the struggle.
 We're killing each other, and it's about nothing.
 Nothing.
 Nothing.
 We're all dying... over nothing.

 In the single "Cry Now" from his second album, Trice addresses his shooting, as well as Eminem's rumored retirement, referenced with the following line, "Rock City is my voice / The white boy has stepped down / So I will accept the crown."
-Trice also addresses the shooting in the song "Pistol Pistol" from the album Eminem Presents: The Re-Up claiming he's after revenge, "I solemnly swear on my daughters tears/The nigga that got him in the head will feel it before the year ends / Hope you inconspicuous my friend / `Cause once the word get back ya in a world of sin / Bullets will hurtle at him for tryin to murder what been determined as the first solo African " and later "I'm so sincere you seein' a hearse this year / it's not a verse it's curse for burstin' what's on ya person".
+Trice also addresses the shooting in the song "Pistol Pistol (Remix)" from the album Eminem Presents: The Re-Up claiming he's after revenge, "I solemnly swear on my daughters tears/The nigga that got him in the head will feel it before the year ends / Hope you inconspicuous my friend / 'Cause once the word get back ya in a world of sin / Bullets will hurtle at him for tryin to murder what been determined as the first solo African" and later "I'm so sincere you seein' a hearse this year / it's not a verse it's curse for burstin' what's on ya person".
 He has since given insight as to why he feels the shooting occurred, and has labeled it "haterism", as well as a bad mind state by saying, "it's a lot of do-or-die type individuals.
 They want to get that plug and there's really more to the game than they think it is [...] it's competition on a real vicious level."